francocurotto/FRANK6000/README.md

 ![alt tag](https://github.com/francocurotto/FRANK5000/blob/master/FRANK6000.png)

 ### Status
 The Logisim version of the processor is complete.
 The Verilog version is complete.
-The last step is to encapsulate the processor in a module so you can easily load programs from the PC.
+The processor was successuffy tested in an iCE40 HX1K FPGA using the NANDLAND Go Board (https://www.nandland.com/).